-(2) Excludes Hotel Operating Expenses of \$3,187 and \$5,781 for the years ended December 31, 2002 and 2001, respectively.
+Excludes Hotel Revenue of \$12,771 and \$32,330 for the years ended December 31, 2002 and 2001, respectively.
+These amounts are included as part of Total Revenue on the Consolidated Statements of Operations and have been included as part of Hotel Net Operating Income in the table above.
+Excludes Hotel Operating Expenses of \$3,187 and \$5,781 for the years ended December 31, 2002 and 2001, respectively.
 These amounts are included as part of Hotel Operating Expenses on the Consolidated Statements of Operations and have been included as part of Hotel Net Operating Income in the table above.
+See Page 39 for a discussion of Hotel Net Operating Income.
+For a detailed discussion of NOI, including the reasons management believes NOI is useful to investors, see Page 62.